philipwalton/blog/articles/untangling-deeply-nested-service-worker-promise-chains.md

 ## How the code could be improved

-Each of the follow sections introduces a technique or a principle to help make your code more readable and ultimately easier for your (and others) to work with in the future.
+Each of the follow sections introduces a technique or a principle to help make your code more readable and ultimately easier for you (and others) to work with in the future.
 The techniques start out simple and get more complex as they go&mdash;each one building on the previous one.

 ### Give variables more descriptive names

-When writing service worker code you'll find yourself dealing with a lot of `request` and `response` objects, and it can be tempting to just use those names with every occurrence of these objects in your code.
-And if each `request` or `response` object appears in its own distinct scope, there isn't a technical reason to name them anything else.
+When writing Service Worker code you'll find yourself dealing with a lot of `Request` and `Response` objects, and it can be tempting to just use those names with every occurrence of these objects in your code.
+And if each `Request` or `Response` object appears in its own distinct scope, there isn't a technical reason to name them anything else.

-However, in the case of our code service worker `fetch` example, there is a distinct fork in the logic that could result in two very different types of responses: a network response or a cache response.
+However, in the case of our Service Worker `fetch` example, there is a distinct fork in the logic that could result in two very different types of responses: a network response or a cache response.

-An easy way to indicate to a reader which condition they're in is to give each `response` object a name specific to that condition:
+An easy way to indicate to a reader which condition they're in is to give each `Response` object a name specific to that condition:

 ```js
 self.addEventListener('fetch', (event) => {